sftcd/happykey/README.md

 options in this spec?)

 Main TODOs (possibly in this order) are:
-- multiple suites (only one and a bit for now)
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)
+- yet more suites (only 2 for now)

 ## Build